IrisChase/IVD/README.md

 ## Positioning

 Widget hierarchies tend to be very ridged.
 In traditional GUI toolkits, this is because each widget "owns" it's children, and reparenting is an arduous task.
-HTML isn't much better, where even if you use JavaScript to restructure the DOM, it still has a specific default defined in a very different way from the way that your dynamic structure is defined.
+HTML isn't much better, where even if you use JavaScript to restructure the DOM, it still has a specific default defined in a very different way from how your dynamic structure is defined.

 This makes it difficult to create GUIs that are easy to re-arrange.